Are air source heat pumps expensive to run?

 Here is a list of top air source heat pump brands and their websites with brief descriptions for UK homeowners:

-An efficient air source heat pump in an appropriately sized and insulated home provides affordable heating in most UK regions, but the current buy-in, even with grants, is upwards of £10,000.
+An efficient air source heat pump in an appropriately sized and insulated home provides affordable heating in most UK regions, but the current buy-in, even with grants, is upwards of £5,000 for a full system.

 Adoption must increase before the kit is on par with a gas boiler.
 When that happens, it’ll be a no-brainer to switch for almost everyone in the market for a new heating system.
 How long until that happens is anyone’s guess at this point.
 5 years?
 10 years?
 30 years?

-An air source heat pump is ~4x as expensive but generates ~3x more energy, however, the energy it uses (electricity) costs ~4x as much as gas.
+An air source heat pump is ~4x as expensive but generates ~3x more energy; however, its energy (electricity) costs ~4x as much as gas.
 So the gas boiler is cheaper for the user but more expensive for the environment.
 As adoption and innovation increase, costs will come down.

 According to Sky News, the Government wants them to cost the same as gas boilers by 2030 at the latest and is buying innovation with generous grants to manufacturers to try and achieve it.
 The idea being that we’ll have cleaner, greener and cheaper energy as a result.

-By 2030 (in 6 years or so), you’d expect that to be closer to parity on the upfront cost, should that drive be a success, but questions remain if we’re solely reliant on electricity, how that will affect the wholesale price versus what it costs now?
+By 2030, you’d expect that to be closer to parity on the upfront cost, should that drive be a success, but questions remain if we’re solely reliant on electricity, how that will affect the wholesale price versus what it costs now?

 The Bottom Line